commercial real estate rental contract commercial real estate rental contract

 Hidden Costs

 Hidden costs in rental contracts can strain finances if not adequately identified.
 These costs often go beyond the base rent and may include property taxes, insurance, and maintenance fees.
 For instance, a net lease often requires tenants to cover additional expenses like utility charges and common area maintenance (CAM) fees, which may not be apparent upfront.
-Careful review of all lease terms and comprehensive questioning during negotiations can help uncover these hidden expenses.
+A careful review of all lease terms and comprehensive questioning during negotiations can help uncover these hidden expenses.

 Unfavorable Renewal Terms